ERC-2771 (recommended)

 In both instances, users are prompted to sign their transaction's relay request using their private keys (for instance, through MetaMask).
 This step is crucial for security purposes.
 Gelato verifies on-chain that the user's signature corresponds with the required address before forwarding the call.

 When relaying a message to a target smart contract function, it's essential for the function to authenticate the message's origin and confirm it was forwarded through the correct relayer.
-Without these verifications, your target function becomes susceptible to exploitation.
-ERC-2771 employs sophisticated data encoding to relay the original _msgSender
+Without these verifications, your target function becomes susceptible to exploitation. employs sophisticated data encoding to relay the original _msgSender

 from off-chain, and it guarantees that only the trustedForwarder